A design-centric office

 4. Let there be light

 As we like to say, natural light is everything.
-However, there needs to be a good distribution of light in a Feng Shui living room, so use foot lamps, wall lights, desk lamps and similar accessories.
+However, there needs to be a good distribution of light in a Feng Shui living room, so use floor lamps, wall lights, desk lamps and similar accessories.
 Always choose warm and indirect light of course – we don’t want the light to overpower us.

 5. Plants – for a happy living room and life